 It’s good to eat fermented foods as well, like kimchi and fermented sauerkraut and plain whole-fat yogurt.

 Choose crunchy vegetables over packaged junk food for snacks.

 Skip the refined sugar, candy, and ice cream.

 When you need a sugar fix or sweet treat, eat frozen fresh fruit, dates, and prunes.

 Make your own banana ice-cream by blending frozen bananas with a few dates and some goat or almond milk.

 Choose high quality organically grown food over junk

 Buy high quality, healthy, fresh organic food with the money that you save.

-If you feel like you absolutely need to take a prenatal vitamin, take one that is made from whole food ingredients.
+If you feel like you absolutely need to take a prenatal vitamin, take one made from whole-food ingredients.